Mamena2020/nodemi/README.md

       - application/form-data
       - application/x-www-form-urlencoded

-   Handling all upload files and nested field
+   Handling all upload files and nested field.

  # Validation

-   Create Request validation via cli
+   Create Request validation via cli.

    ```
       npx nodemi make:request ProductRequest
    ```

-   The Request will be created in the requests directory
+   The Request will be created in the requests directory.

    ```
       import RequestValidation from "../core/validation/RequestValidation.js"